Is it Sense or Sence? What Is The Correct Spelling

 It’s common to mix up the terms “sense or sence”.
 The word “sense” should be spelled and used instead of “sence”.
 The word “Sence” is a common misspelling in linguistics, and it is never correct in meaning when used in English sentences.

 In the English language, learning how to spell words correctly may be highly complicated.
 There are many words in linguistics with the same pronunciation but incorrect spelling in grammar.
-Such types of spelling errors arise because there are certain words that are similar among different languages.
+Such types of spelling errors arise because certain words are similar among different languages.

 What is the correct spelling of sense?

-The word sense originated in the late 14th century in the French and Latin languages.
-In Old French, “sens” is a noun, which means one of the five sensory abilities.
-In Latin, “sensus” is a it means perception or feeling.
-It also has some resemblance to the Italian word sentire, which means to perceive.
+The etymology of the word sense dates back to late 14th century in the French and Latin languages.
+In Old French sens is a noun, that is, one of the five senses.
+It means perception or feeling in Latin, where it is called sensus.
+It bears a similarity also with the Italian word sentire which means to perceive.

 In English, sense is both a noun and a verb.
 It signifies “awareness” or “judgment” when used as a noun.
 As a verb that implies “to perceive something” or “feeling something”.